-Housing NSW has released updated information on the expected waiting times for social housing for general applicants.
+Housing NSW has released updated information on the expected social housing waiting times for general applicants.

 The information is published by allocation zones – which are groups of suburbs or towns where social housing is available.
 It is a guide for applicants to help them make a more informed decision on their choice of allocation zone, as well as providing approved applicants with a better idea of how long they may need to wait for a property in their current zone.